Calvin Ball III: Healthcare

 In March 2019, Ball appeared in an ad to support legislation establishing the Prescription Drug Affordability Board, a body tasked with making recommendations to the Maryland General Assembly on how to make prescription drugs more affordable.

 In May 2019, Ball joined a state lawsuit against OxyContin manufacturer Purdue Pharma for its role in the opioid epidemic.

+In April 2025, Ball pledged $5 million to the Johns Hopkins Howard County Medical Center for a new observation unit.

 Immigration

 In January 2017, after President Donald Trump signed Executive Order 13768 limiting federal funding to sanctuary cities, Ball introduced legislation to designate Howard County a "sanctuary county" for undocumented immigrants.
 The county council voted to pass the bill, which was vetoed by county executive Allan Kittleman.
 Ball voted for the unsuccessful attempt to override Kittleman's veto on the bill.

 In March 2017, Ball criticized Executive Order 13769, which decreased the number of refugees admitted into the United States and suspended entry to individuals whose countries do not meet adjudication standards under U.S. immigration law, calling it "intolerable".

 In September 2020, Ball revised the county's contract with U.S. Immigration and Customs Enforcement (ICE) to only allow the agency to detain immigrants convicted of a "crime of violence" at the Howard County Detention Center.
 In October, he vetoed a bill that would have ended the county's contract with ICE.
 In December 2020, Ball signed the Liberty Act, which prohibited county employees from asking residents about their immigration status and banned discrimination on the basis of citizenship status.
 He opposed an unsuccessful 2022 referendum on repealing the Liberty Act.
 In March 2021, after the Maryland General Assembly passed legislation prohibiting counties from contracting with ICE, Ball announced that he would end the county's contract with ICE.